 Tip 4• Handfasting – get mum & dad onboard

 So, the third step is to get everyone on-board and obtain your legal paperwork before going ahead with your pagan handfasting or spiritual ritual.
 Take them along with some witnesses to the town hall.
 This makes them feel special.
 And the best part is your guests are at the start of your joyous celebrations.
 Above all, you create everlasting memories for you and them.

 Tip 5• Sand rituals – endorse your vows with a blessing

 Appease your family and friends’ and allow them to endorse your wedding vows with an intricate sand ritual blessing.
 It is a beautiful way to demonstrate your respect for them.
-Likewise, one of them can bless your wedding because they are not a religious official, registrar or celebrant.
-Afterwards, allow your chosen wedding professional to continue the proceedings with non-religious readings.
+Likewise, one of them can bless your wedding because they are non-religious official, registrar or celebrant.
+Afterwards, allow your chosen wedding professional to continue the proceedings with spiritual marriage readings.

 Tip 6• Jumping the broom – announce your secular wedding

 In addition, before you jump the broom find on-line wedding card services and add your secular wedding day wishes.
 You can include that your family and friends will read a passage from the bible.
 This ensures they feel acknowledged and everyone is up-to-date with the schedule of events.
 And there will be no surprises for non-religious guests.